Are You Turning Down Free Money? Everything You Need to Know About Employer Match 401(k) Plans for Retirement Savings

 If you find yourself opening the door to a new career, read our blog to learn what to do with your 401(k) when you change employers.

 Saving for retirement doesn’t have to be frustrating or challenging.
-With personal savings and retirement accounts, as well as employer-sponsored accounts, you are well on your way to a healthy, financially stable future.
+With personal savings and retirement accounts, as well as employer-sponsored retirement savings accounts, you are well on your way to a healthy, financially stable future.
 Slavic401k offers multiple resources for its employer-sponsored investors, as well as free participant education tools.
 If you get stuck and have questions along the way, don’t forget to contact your company’s Human Resource team, and if you’re a Slavic401k participant, contact us here.

 Related Articles